Hurricane Florence's path: Track the storm here

 If you're getting ready for Florence, you can read about steps to prepare for the storm here and find emergency contacts here.

-Fox News' Amy Lieu, Kaitlyn Schallhorn, Stephen Sorace, Madeline Farber and The Associated Press contributed to this report.
+Fox News' Amy Lieu, Madeline Farber, Kaitlyn Schallhorn, Stephen Sorace and The Associated Press contributed to this report.